Access your account online and with your smartphone

 As a student, you probably do almost everything online or via your mobile phone.
 That can include most banking services, too.

-Mobile and online banking allow you to do many things you can do at a typical bank branch location, but with more convenience.
+Mobile and Online Banking allow you to do many things you can do at a typical bank location, but with more convenience.
 For example, you can:

 - Access your statements, canceled checks and transaction records anytime